valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 <https://slack.engineering/evolving-api-pagination-at-slack-1c1f644f8e12>

-tl;dr it's faster on big data sets but unfortuntely customizing it like this is really hard if not impossible.
+tl;dr it's faster on big data sets but unfortuntely heavy customization like this is really hard if not impossible.